 The city will provide information on the results of the pilot study on June 25th

-Riedstadt is one of the pioneers in Hesse when it comes to energy sharing .
-In cooperation with the Austrian company Nobile and funded by LEA Hessen , a feasibility study conducted that shows ways in which citizens can share unused electricity from private photovoltaic (PV) systems with their neighbors – fairly and affordably.
+Riedstadt is one of the pioneers in Hesse when it comes to energy sharing.
+In cooperation with the Austrian company Nobile and funded by LEA Hessen, a feasibility study conducted that shows ways in which citizens can share unused electricity from private photovoltaic (PV) systems with their neighbors – fairly and affordably.

 The focus is on a model in which, for example, surplus solar power from a PV system is not sold to the grid operator for a small fee as before, but is passed on directly to neighbors at a better price.
 Conversely, households could purchase locally generated electricity at a lower rate than from the traditional electricity supplier.

-The city invites to a free online workshop Wednesday, June 25, 2025, at 6 p.m.
+The city invites you to a free online workshop on Wednesday, June 25, 2025, at 6 p.m.
 The results of the study will be presented and questions answered.
 The participation link is available on the city's platform.

 👉 www.klimafreundliches-riedstadt.de